nrigroup/webdev-challenge/nri/README.md

 # Julius Mayiga's Solution to NRI Web Development Challenge
-I chose to use CodeIgniter to complete this challenge
+I chose to use CodeIgniter to complete this challenge.
+I also added some mix of CSS and jQuery.

 ## Setup Instructions
 1. Create a new database